vectorhacker/site/content/about/_index.md

 - In 2018 I started work in the Treasury Department of Puerto Rico as a programming consultant working on the SURI project and other financial systems.

 - In 2019 I started working on my own through my company and accepting various gigs.

+- In 2020 I ended my job in the Treasury and starting going full time into a gig client.

+- In 2021 I began working with [Coqui Health](https://coquihealth.com).

 This blog is running using [HUGO](http://gohugo.io) and is hosted using [Github pages](https://pages.github.com/).